 - Use low-fat milk instead of whole milk.

-- Add a tablespoon or 2 of fat-free or light sour cream, if needed for creaminess.
+- Add a tablespoon or 2 of fat-free or light sour cream, if it needs more creaminess.

-- Add veggies on the side or in the macaroni (such as 1/2 cup of steamed broccoli per serving).
+- Add veggies on the side or stir them in the macaroni (such as 1/2 cup of steamed broccoli per serving).

 3. Hot dogs